MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSession.md

 Indicates that this cmdlet uses the SSL protocol to establish a connection to the remote computer.
 By default, SSL is not used.

-WS-Management encrypts all Windows PowerShell content transmitted over the network.
+WS-Management encrypts all PowerShell content transmitted over the network.
 The *UseSSL* parameter offers an additional protection that sends the data across an HTTPS connection instead of an HTTP connection.

 If you use this parameter, but SSL is not available on the port that is used for the command, the command fails.